2024 Solar Incentives Guide for Roselle, IL - Tax Credits & Rebates

 • Tax Exemptions: These can come in the form of property tax exemptions, which allow you to exclude the value added by your solar panels when calculating the taxes you pay on your house.
 You may also qualify for an exemption on sales tax at the time of purchase.

 • Net Metering: Net metering factors in once your solar system is up and running.
-If you've signed a net metering agreement with your Roselle utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some areas, this is a dollar-for-dollar credit, while in other areas you might be refunded a percentage of the value.
+If you've signed a net metering agreement with your Roselle utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some places, this is a dollar-for-dollar credit, while in other areas you might be refunded a percentage of the value.

-• Rebates: Solar rebates can be offered by your local utility company, or by your county or state.
+• Rebates: Solar rebates can be offered by your county or state, or by your local utility company.
 These rebates are essentially partial refunds that are applied after you pay for solar panels and before tax credits are calculated.

-• Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are generally handled by your state government.
-Once your solar panel system meets the qualification threshold (generally a small amount of energy production), you are eligible to receive SRECs that can be sold to your utility company or other buyers.
-The money you make is usually considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are typically handled at the state level.
+Once your solar panel system meets a predetermined threshold (usually a small amount of energy production), you can receive SRECs that can be sold to your utility company or other buyers.
+The money you receive is generally considered part of your taxable income.

 Best Solar Financing